The Faceless: History

-The band was formed in Encino by guitarist Michael Keene and bassist Brandon Giffin in 2004.
-In the winter of 2005, the band began work on a four-song extended-play album which would become Akeldama.
+Guitarist Michael Keene and bassist Brandon Giffin formed the band in Encino in 2004.
+In the winter of 2005, the band began work on a four-song extended-play that would become Akeldama.
 After recording the drum tracks, drummer Brett Batdorf left the band.
-After a break in the recording process, the band decided to make the EP into a full–length record and recruited several drummers to finish the drum tracks for the remaining songs.
+After a break in the recording process, the band made the EP into a full–length record and recruited several drummers to finish the drum tracks for the remaining songs.

-Following the release of Akeldama, the band toured extensively with bands including Necrophagist, Decapitated, Nile, and The Black Dahlia Murder.
+Following the release of Akeldama, the band toured with bands including Necrophagist, Decapitated, Nile, and The Black Dahlia Murder.
 The band went through several fill-in drummers before adding drummer Lyle Cooper to their line-up.

 Planetary Duality debuted at number 119 on the Billboard 200.
 The album was critically acclaimed and brought the band a new level of success.

 Soon after its release, they toured with bands including Meshuggah, Lamb of God and In Flames.
-Prior to their performance at California Metalfest IV, Giffin announced that he would no longer be in the band.
-The band also announced that they would be playing in The Summer Slaughter Tour of 2010 along with bands including Decapitated, All Shall Perish, and Decrepit Birth.
+Prior to their performance at California Metalfest IV, Giffin announced that he would leave the band.
+The band announced that they would play in The Summer Slaughter Tour of 2010 with bands including Decapitated, All Shall Perish, and Decrepit Birth.

-In May 2011, Keene confirmed via Facebook that Geoffrey Ficco would be replacing Derek Rydquist as the band’s vocalist.
+In May 2011, Keene confirmed via Facebook that Geoffrey Ficco would replace Derek Rydquist as the band’s vocalist.
 Ficco performed the lead vocals on “The Eidolon Reality” pre-production preview track released on YouTube.
-In April 2011, the band was joined by bassist Evan Brewer of Animosity, replacing Giffin.
+In April 2011, bassist Evan Brewer of Animosity joined the band, replacing Giffin.

-In March 2012, guitarist Steve Jones left the band and was replaced by Wes Hauch, leaving Keene as the last founding member still in the band.
+In March 2012, guitarist Steve Jones left the band and was replaced with Wes Hauch, leaving Keene as the last remaining founding member.
 Keene stated that “he’s moved in a different direction than us and we wish him good luck in his ventures.”
-Keene has also stated that the addition of Hauch gave the band some fresh energy, praising Hauch to be “one of the finest guitar players I’ve ever had the privilege of playing with, he’s really amazing.”
-Keene wrote Autotheism almost entirely while being the only member of the band, with the exception of track "Ten Billion Years" which was brought to the table by Wes Hauch and rewritten together between Hauch and Keene, keeping a large portion of Hauch's original arrangement with some Faceless signature elements added.
+Keene has stated Hauch gave the band fresh energy, praising him as “one of the finest guitar players I’ve ever had the privilege of playing with, he’s really amazing.”
+Keene wrote Autotheism almost entirely while being the only member of the band, with the exception "Ten Billion Years", which Hauch brought to the table and rewrote with Keene, keeping a large portion of Hauch's original arrangement with some Faceless signature elements added.